2025 in review.

 - Turning the Flywheel by Jim Collins

-It’s interesting to note the drop in volume, but I think I feel fine about it.
+It’s interesting to note the drop in volume, but I feel fine about it.
 I don’t read to hit a goal, I read to learn or understand a particular problem, and found myself mostly working on topics that didn’t align well with that approach this year.